 moments later I was playing fetch with him and after so much grief I felt

-and pure joy are contagious.
-Pat and her wonderful husband Albrecht made
+pure joy are contagious.
+Pat and her wonderful husband Albrecht made us feel

-us feel welcome and over time I feel we also found good friends, another
+welcome and over time I feel we also found good friends, another bonus coming

 We drove home for several hours, Seamus, his head on my lap at the back